Bartlebys/BartlebysCore/README.md

 BarlebysCore is a framework written in Swift4, available for macOS, iOS, tvOS et Linux, that allows to :

 1. Insure the persistency Objects Collection, and `FilePersistent` Objects.
-2. Create serializable HTTP Operation (with off line support)
+2. Create serializable HTTP Operation (with off line support, fault tolerence, paralellizable sequences, ...)
 3. Deal efficiently with runtime [Object Relations resolution](https://github.com/Bartlebys/BartlebysCore/blob/master/Documents/RelationsBetweenModels.md)

 BartlebysCore's goal is to keep things simples and "Swifty" by Design.